ArtyCodingart/form-craft/docs/validation-rules/decimal.md

 **Parameters**
 - `mult: Decimal` – multiplier (divisor).
 If zero, validation fails
-- `message: String` – error message if the value is not a multiple
+- `message: LocalizedStringResource` – error message if the value is not a multiple

 ```swift
 let multipleOf = FormCraftValidationRules()